joe-protz/TicTacToe-client/README.md

 I realized here I would later need a cancel button, but it was not part of the requirements for this project, so I made a note of it and moved on.

 Once I had the game logic and authentication figured out, I needed to work on allowing the game to work with the API, however I was excited about this project at home after dinner and had some fun with bootstrap making it look much nicer.
-I made the who page much more responsive, so that a square board would always show , with centered text for a proper looking board.
+I made the whole page much more responsive, so that a square board would always show , with centered text for a proper looking board.
 I added colors, and some bootstrap buttons and forms.
 It was again much more difficult than anticipated to create  the aesthetic I desired, and many hours were spent googling "how to align center" and 'how to make a square in bootstrap'.
 In the end I am very pleased.
 I am also going to add a night mode soon.

 I soon moved on to actual functionality.
 I needed to allow my game to interact with a game api that kept track of games as well as created them.
 First step was to simply allow the reset button to be repurposed.
 It was now a create game button, and in addition to resetting my local game board, it would create a game board within the api.
 The api documents were a little confusing, but with some help I got it to work.
 Once I had a created game, I needed to allow it to be updated.
 The idea behind this is still not perfect, but for now, it is hidden behind several gates.
 These are a successful move, a win, or a tie.
 This is because each turn it should be updated with that moves turn, and on a game over I need to update the game over value to true.
 I used pretty easy logic to tell the api what to update, I pushed the current turn to the index that I was already pushing to my local game array.